yuantn/MI-AOD/README.md

 ## TODO

 Add a from-scratch setup script.
 Separate the installation with others.
+Create FAQ.